 As at 31 December 2021, the GBP LIBOR ceased as a benchmark rate.
 During the financial year, the Bank has successfully migrated the affected corporate loan portfolio linked to GBP LIBOR to an alternative reference rate (SONIA).
-With respect to the USD currency, the key LIBOR rates for tenors such as Overnight, 1M, 2M, 3M, 6M and 1 Year are not expected to be published untill June 2023.
-As the Bank is in the process of selling off its corporate loan portfolio, the portfolio affected by the LIBOR changes are scheduled to be off-loaded prior to the implementation date.
+With respect to the USD currency, the key LIBOR rates for tenors such as overnight, 1M, 3M and 6M are expected to be published untill June 2023 and thereafter it will continue to be published under synthetic methodology until September 2024.
+As the Bank is in the process of selling off its corporate loan portfolio, the portfolio affected by the LIBOR changes are scheduled to be off-loaded prior to the September 2024.